 WEV is funded in part through a cooperative agreement with the U.S. Small Business Administration and a grant from the California Governor’s Office of Business and Economic Development (GO-Biz).

-For more information, please contact WEV Learning Solutions Manager/WBC Director Ashley Goldstein at firstname.lastname@example.org or (805) 869-1945.
+For more information, please contact WEV Associate Director, Business Training/WBC Director Ashley Goldstein at firstname.lastname@example.org or (805) 869-1945.

 To find support from other SBA Resource Partners in your area visit SBA.gov.